-Everything we use today seems to utilize lithium-ion batteries.
-You’ll find them in your smartphone, flashlights, electronics, and more.
+Everything we use today seems to utilize lithium ion batteries.
+You’ll find them in your smartphone or cell phone, LED flashlights, electronics, and more.
+They’re an invaluable power source!
 With newer technologies occurring every day, cells that were once used by manufacturers only are now available for consumer purchase.
 These more modern lithium cells aren’t standardized like the typical rechargeable AA battery.
 That’s why you need to know what the best 18650 battery is and how to avoid the ones that are fake.

 In this article, we’ll discuss what a 18650 battery is, what the specifications are and how they’re different from a AA, plus the best models to buy.
 We’ll also briefly touch on how you can protect yourself from fake 18650 batteries, because there are plenty on the market today.
 By the end, you’ll be able to determine which 18650 battery will work best in your gear.